wenzel-lab/dxf-fix/README.md

 - Outputs clean `LWPOLYLINE`s suitable for fabrication and visualization
 - Provides a high-resolution debug overlay image to inspect snapping behavior
 - Falls back to saving open paths as `LINE`s when closure is not possible
+- Optionally scales and flips the output geometry

 ## Installation